Struga holidays

 Lively evenings

-There are lots of buzzy bars along Struga’s lakeshore where you can sip on a cocktail and listen to DJs as you watch the sunset over the water.
-Versus Beach Bar is a popular pick, with its boho feel and coloured lights.
-Or if you’d rather stay in town, Café Blloku is a favourite for a bar with a good vibe.
+There are lots of lively bars along Struga's lake shores where you can sip on a cocktail and listen to DJs as you watch the sunset over the water.
+Versus Beach Bar is a popular pick, with its boho feel and coloured lights that come on in the evenings.

 Food & drink